 So, with that in mind, we will be hosting a series of fun events to celebrate your arrival in Antigua, wherever you come from.

 It’s all centered on Nelson’s dockyard, arguably the most spectacular destination in the Caribbean.
 I am working with the National Parks commissioner to arrange for discounted dockage, probably somewhere in the $.50US/ft/day, a bargain in a spot as beautiful as this.Nelson’s Dockyard: The plan is for all “Dawgs” to tie up along the dock for a week of fun.
 This historic dockyard is one of the most beautiful and well-protected harbors in the Caribbean.
-Nelson’s Dockyard, the only operating Georgian Dockyard in the world, was the home of the British Royal Navy.
+Nelson’s Dockyard, the only operating Georgian Dockyard in the world, was once home to the British Royal Navy.
 You will be in the heart of the Salty Dawg Arrival activities when you join the fleet here.

 You can also anchor in Falmouth or even in English Harbor but wherever you are, these events await…